Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Compressible law of the wall for temperature

 For the VD-type transformation, this requirement still holds.
 However, due to the presence of \(\rho^+\) and \(\mu^+\) in Eq.~\eqref{eq:sublayer_Tplus}, the performance of the VD-type temperature transformation is generally not as good as the SL-type in the viscous sublayer and buffer layer.

-It should be noted that, the eddy viscosity is typically damped in the viscous sublayer, as shown in previous transformations \citep{Huang2023, Hasan2023} and near-wall modeling \citep{Larsson2016, Yang2018}.
+It should be noted that, the eddy viscosity is typically damped in the viscous sublayer, as shown in previous transformations \citep{Huang2023, Hasan2023} and near-wall modeling \citep{Larsson2016, Yang2018, Chen2022b}.
 The damped eddy viscosity corresponds to a damped \(l_m\).
-According to \citet{She2017}, \(l_m\) has multi-layer structure, with \(l_m \sim y^{3/2}\) in the viscous sublayer, \(l_m \sim y^2\) in the buffer layer, and \(l_m \sim y\) in the logarithmic layer.
+According to \citet{She2017}, \(l_m\) has a multi-layer structure, with \(l_m \sim y^{3/2}\) in the viscous sublayer, \(l_m \sim y^2\) in the buffer layer, and \(l_m \sim y\) in the logarithmic layer.
 However, Eq.~\eqref{eq:sublayer_lm} implies that wall damping should not be employed in our transformation.
-These observations may leads to conceptual inconsistency in the mixing length \(l_m\), which is a limitation of the present transformation.
-In this regard, we make the following comments.
+These observations may lead to inconsistency in the mixing length \(l_m\), which is a limitation of the present transformation.
+In this regard, we provide further discussions in Sec.~\ref{sec:application_and_limitation}.

-First, \(l_m d\tilde u/dy\) in Eq.~\eqref{eq:lm_du_dy} is directly related to the total shear stress \(\tau^+_{tot}\) in the overlap layer, and \(\tau^+_{tot}\) is subsequently incorporated into the energy balance equation and the parameter \(\psi_1\).
-When the transformations are defined to include the viscous sublayer, adopting the relation \(l_m \approx \kappa \, y\) effectively removes the explicit influence of \(l_m\) in \(\psi_1\).
-As a result, only the total shear stress \(\tau^+_{tot}\) is retained.
-In other words, \(l_m \approx \kappa \, y\) implicitly preserves the viscous effects in the sublayer.
-The parameter \(\psi_1\) serves as a modulating factor that explicitly accounts for the turbulent diffusion in the overlap layer and implicitly approximates the viscous effects within the viscous sublayer.